madprops/airc/README.md

 Assign permissions in whatever way they make sense.

-Some bots are meant to be fixed, others might be more dynamic, others might belong to certain users.
+Some bots are meant to be fixed, others might be more dynamic, and others might belong to certain users.

 ---